adobe/aepsdk-roku/sample/development/README.md

 {"config_id":"your edge config id"}
 ```

-From the sample/development directory run the following command in a terminal window to link the development app to the SDK:
+From the sample/development directory run the following command in a terminal window to link the SDK to the development app.

 ```
 make link-sdk
 ```